trueberryless-org/starlight-theme-nextjs/.changeset/curly-rabbits-create.md

 "starlight-nextjs-theme": major
 ---

-Fix width of banner being to large when ToC is not visible
+Fix width of banner being too large when ToC is not visible